 K. Withdrawing consent should be as easy as giving it.

 The possibility for the website user to withdraw - and/or change - a consent is included in the Cookiebot solution.
 If you have correctly followed the last part of step 4 in our manual installation guide or you have used step 3 in our standard installation guide then the options for the user to change and withdraw consent is included in the Cookie Declaration on your website.
+You can also simply enable the widget on your website and have this option easily and visibly available for your users at all time: The Cookiebot CMP widget.

 Keep in mind that you also need to inform visitors that they can withdraw their consent and provide them with instructions to do so if this is not intuitive.